vicrucann/cherish/README.md

 # Dura-Europos In Situ - (dureu3d)

-The **dureu3d** software is a heterogeneous framework for the modeling and representation of historical structures and archaeological sites in 3D.
+The **dureu3d** (name is subject to change) software is a heterogeneous framework for the modeling, design and representation of historical structures and archaeological sites in 3D.
 It is designed so that to unify the currently disparate data types available (e.g. 2D images, 3D strokes entered by user, text annotations attached to 3D locations, mesh representations of buildings) and to use the strength of each to support the others.

 For the data processing, rather than relying on either purely automatic approaches or human input, the framework supports speculation and reasoning in the form of both.
 As a result, the software is capable to take as input various raw heterogeneous data source and produce a labeled, corresponded and augmented data source that can be used in variety of applications.

 ###### Development status

-Currently converting the prototype version into alpha version, very active development.
-The current state of the project is not usable yet.
-Planned characteristics:
+Currently converting the prototype version into alpha version, very active development. **The current state of the project is not usable yet** (first official relseases are planned on end of spring - beginning of summer).
+Planned features:

 * Near-future steps
-    * Version control on github
     * Functional / technical specification - [manual](https://github.com/vicrucann/dura-europos-insitu/blob/master/doc/manual.md) file
-    * Reduce the library dependencies by using only Qt, OpenSceneGraph, OpenGL and cmake
-    * Improve GUI (replace it by using Qt only)
-    * cmake (or qmake) files, installation procedure steps (what technical expertise is required, tutorial-style examples)
+    * Installation procedure steps
-    * Better object orientation design, refactoring, graph scene, and introducing new features
-    * Unit testing, GUI testing
+    * Unit testing, GUI testing, improved GUI design (from user feedback)
-    * Documentation for user (monolithic) and wiki (software set up, overview of how it works, guides to doing common tasks)
+    * Documentation for user (monolithic): software set up, overview of how it works, guides to doing common tasks
+    * Project site so that to publish announcements and status updates
 * Far-future steps
-    * Bug database, feature requests
-    * History of past releases
-    * Potential developer guidelines (where documentation is incomplete, desired features, known deficiencies, etc.)
+    * Developer guideline
     * FAQ section or file
     * Demos, screen shots, videos, example outputs